This post may contain affiliate sales links. Please see my full disclosure policy for details

 - In a large mixing bowl, combine the sugar, vegetable oil, eggs and vanilla extract.
-Beat on medium speed until the eggs and oil are well incorporated and the batter is lighter in color, about 2 minutes.
+Beat on medium speed until well incorporated.
 Scrape down the bowl as needed.
 Next mix in the sour cream and beat until well combined.

 - Pour the batter in a 9-inch by 13-inch pan and bake at 350°F for 28-32 minutes.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
-If the toothpick comes out clean, you cake is done.
+If the toothpick comes out clean, the cake is done.
 Cool for 30 minutes.

 - While the cake is still warm, take the end of a wooden spoon or another round object and poke holes all over the top of your cake.
 Cool completely.

 - In a small mixing bowl, combine the vanilla pudding and the milk and whisk until the pudding mix is dissolved.
 Before the pudding sets (do not refrigerate), pour it over top of the cake, and spread with a spatula to fill in all the holes.
 Chill for at least 10 minutes until the filling has been set.